 Beginning Sailing students will have their own 8-foot sailing pram called an El Toro and will generally sail alone.

-Intermediate Sailing students will sail in a variety of boats, 12-ft.
-SF Pelican, Laser or a Lido 15.
+Intermediate Sailing students will sail primarily in a 13-foot Laser sailboat.

 All participants should bring the following: